-Nestled on both sides of the Arno River, the charming Tuscan city of Florence appeals to culture aficionados, food and wine connoisseurs, art lovers, and those who enjoy a spot of designer retail therapy.
-With exquisite museums and galleries to explore, lively piazzas to dine in, and breathtaking vistas, Florence should feature highly on your Italian itinerary!
+Nestled on both sides of the Arno River, the charming Tuscan city of Florence is a must-visit for culture aficionados, food and wine connoisseurs, art lovers, and those who enjoy a spot of designer retail therapy.
+With exquisite museums and galleries to explore, lively piazzas to dine in and breathtaking vistas, Florence should feature highly on your Italian itinerary!
 Whether you’re staying for a couple of days or longer, our Florence travel guide will help you make the best of your time here.

 How to Visit Florence

 Two airports serve Florence.
-The first, Amerigo Vespucci Airport, lies a few miles from the city center and receives flights from major Italian and European cities.
-The second, Pisa’s Galileo Galilei Airport, is where many low-cost flights fly into.
+Amerigo Vespucci Airport lies a few miles from the city center and receives flights from major Italian and European cities.
+There’s also Pisa’s Galileo Galilei Airport, where many low-cost flights fly into.
 Get more details in our Florence Airport Guide.
 There’s a shuttle bus to Florence from the airport with a traveling time of just over one hour.
 You can also travel by train to Florence.
 The city is a railway network hub, therefore accessible from most Italian towns and European cities.
-Bus services operate throughout Tuscany and beyond, or you can explore the picture-perfect Tuscan countryside by car prior to arriving in the city.
+Bus services operate throughout Tuscany and beyond.
+Or, you can explore the picture-perfect Tuscan countryside by car prior to arriving in the city.

 How to Get Around Florence

 Our Florence Travel Guide has you covered with the best ways to get around the city!
 Florence is quite compact and most historic attractions are accessible on foot.
 You can easily walk from Uffizi Gallery, Galleria dell ’Accademia, and Palazzo Vecchio to Ponte Vecchio and River Arno in less than 5 minutes.
 There are small electric buses which also provide links between key areas.
 However, if you plan to drive, it’s worth noting that there aren’t a lot of parking spaces in Florence.
-It’s wise to only use your rental vehicle when traveling into the Tuscan countryside, other towns, and wineries in the region.
-Taxis are available throughout Florence from dedicated taxi stops, or you can opt for a fun bicycle or e-bike adventure!
+It’s wise to only use your rental vehicle when traveling to the Tuscan countryside, other towns, and wineries.
+Taxis are available throughout Florence from dedicated taxi stops.
+Or instead, opt for a fun bicycle or e-bike adventure!
 Guided tours are a great way to navigate the city – they help you get the lay of the land with an expert guide.

 Neighborhoods of Florence

 If you want to be in the heart of Florentine action, San Lorenzo is a great choice.
-The neighborhood is just 3 minutes walk from the most famous square in Florence, Piazza del Duomo, and a stone’s throw from Palazzo Medici Riccardi and Palazzo Pucci.
+The neighborhood is just 3 minutes walk from the most famous square in Florence, Piazza del Duomo.
+It’s also a stone’s throw from Palazzo Medici Riccardi and Palazzo Pucci.
 The area is punctuated with architectural gems, and charming trattorias line the streets serving Tuscan dishes.
 As an added benefit, San Lorenzo is also near the main train station if you plan to arrive by rail.

 Le Cure & Campo di Marte

-The northern city districts of Le Cure and Campo di Marte are located just outside the city walls, allowing you the opportunity to experience Florentine life away from the tourists.
-The neighborhoods are home to sports teams and stadiums, a plethora of entertainment venues, flea markets, and small leafy parks.
+The northern city districts of Le Cure and Campo di Marte are located just outside the city walls.
+Here is where you can experience Florentine life away from tourists.
+The neighborhoods are home to sports teams and stadiums, as well as a plethora of entertainment venues, flea markets, and small leafy parks.

-Santo Spirito lies south of the city close to the Arno River, Palazzo Pitti – once home to the Medici’s of Florence, Boboli Gardens, and Torrigiani Gardens.
-The area has a hipster vibe, with bustling piazzas, Baroque style churches, and artisan workshops where you can purchase handmade jewelry, enjoy a fun art class, or even have a pair of gladiator sandals made for you!
+Santo Spirito lies south of the city close to the Arno River, Palazzo Pitti, Boboli Gardens, and Torrigiani Gardens.
+The area has a hip vibe, with bustling piazzas, Baroque-style churches, and artisan workshops.
+It’s a great area to shop for handmade jewelry, enjoy a fun art class, or even have a pair of gladiator sandals made for you!

 Food, Drink, & Nightlife

-Florence is a food lover’s dream and the highlight of every Florence Travel Guide is the cuisine!
-Neighborhoods boast lively markets with food halls, Michelin star and boutique restaurants line the shores of the Arno, and charming osterias serve farm-to-table cuisine procuring fresh ingredients from Tuscan farms outside the city.
-You can even partake in a cooking class to learn how to cook like a local!
+Florence is a food lover’s dream and the highlight of every Florence adventure is the cuisine!
+Neighborhoods boast lively markets with food halls, Michelin-star and boutique restaurants line the shores of the Arno, and charming osterias serve farm-to-table cuisine procuring fresh ingredients from Tuscan farms outside the city.
+You can even partake in a pizza-making class to learn how to cook like a local!
 For the less adventurous, there are takeaway pizzerias, international restaurants, and chic al fresco cafes from where you can people watch and gaze at centuries-old statues.

-Bars around the historic center are elegant with outdoor terraces or fashion driven interiors – places where skilled mixologists serve neon colored concoctions in cocktail glasses.
+Bars around the historic center are elegant with outdoor terraces or fashion-driven interiors – places where skilled mixologists serve neon-colored concoctions in cocktail glasses.
 As Tuscany is famous for its wine, you can sample many varieties of the liquid nectar in the city’s ‘enotecas’ – old wine repositories which have been transformed into bars.
 Here are our favorite bars in Florence.

 The Renaissance capital also boasts plenty of nightclubs, many of which can be found around the historic center and Piazza della Signoria.
 The clubs range from lounge bars to entertainment venues with comedy performances or dance clubs where renowned DJ’s spin the latest tunes until dawn.

 If you wish to purchase leather goods, Mercato Nuovo is a great place to visit.
 Tucked away beneath medieval arches, the stalls sell handbags, purses, clothing, and more.
 For produce, try Mercato Centrale in San Lorenzo.
-The 19th century indoor market specializes in fresh, locally sourced ingredients, plus there’s a fabulous food court where you can sample delicious Tuscan fare and wines at a fraction of restaurant prices.
+The 19th-century indoor market specializes in fresh, locally sourced ingredients, plus there’s a fabulous food court.
+Discover the market with a local chef guide with this market tour and cooking class.

 Loggia dei Lanzi